johnwesonga/gotodolist/README.md

-gotodolist
+Go Todo list
 ==========

-A simple implementation of a Todo List using Go and MongoDB as a datastore
+A simple implementation of a Todo List using Go and MongoDB http://labix.org/mgo as a datastore